Hafting/tergen/README.md

 gcc  -march=native -DINTERNAL_SINCOSF -O2 -lm -o tergen tergen.c

 ## Program usage
-./tergen topology wrapping xsize ysize randomseed land% hillmountain% tempered% wateronland%
+./tergen name topology wrapping xsize ysize randomseed land% hillmountain% tempered% wateronland%

 All parameters has defaults and may be omitted.
+### Name
+The name is stored in the generated file (tergen.sav), and will appear in the scenario list in the freeciv GUI.

 ### Topologies
 0 - square tiles